 Acknowledgments: The Migale platform at INRAE, on which bioinformatics analyses were conducted, is warmly thanked for its constant support and help.

+References

 Aitchison, J. (1982).
 The Statistical Analysis of Compositional Data.
 Journal of the Royal Statistical Society Series B (Methodological) 44, 139-177.